 Groth Winery is small to medium sized winery located in the heart of the famed Oakville district.
 It was founded in 1982 by Dennis Groth, who was a partner for 13 years at Arthur Young & Co and was also a former Atari executive (at one point was their Chief Financial Officer) and his wife Judy (who died in 2021).
-Both are natives of the San Jose Bay Area; they moved to the Napa Valley in 1985.
+Both are natives of the San Jose Bay Area; they moved to Napa Valley in 1985.

 Dennis wanted to try wine from some comparable vineyards (to ascertain the quality of his own property).
 He tasted a 1978 Villa Mt.
 Eden Cabernet Sauvignon (which was being produced from the site that is now home to PlumpJack Winery) and was so impressed that he ultimately contacted the winemaker of that particular wine, Nils Venge who he eventually hired.
-Like many other wineries have done, before their physical winery was completed they produced their wine by renting space at other wineries including at Bouchaine and Monticello.
-Their first harvest at their own winery was in 1990.
+Like many other wineries have done, before their physical winery was completed, they produced their wine by renting space at other wineries including at Bouchaine and Monticello.
+Their first harvest at their own winery was in 1990 after the winery was completed.
+Along with the help of Judy Groth, Napa architect Robert Gianelli was responsible for the design of the winery.
+A special room named in his honor, the Gianelli Room is used for tasting library wines.

 Nearby neighbors in this premium vineyard neighborhood include Silver Oak, Screaming Eagle, PlumpJack and Nils own winery, Saddleback Cellars.
 Not bad real estate indeed.
-In 2007 major work was completed on the winery; an expanded crush pad was built as was a second state of the art tank room which contains smaller tanks for more hands on management.
-In addition their reserve barrel room was remodeled.
+In 2007 major expansion work was completed on the winery; an expanded crush pad was built as was a second state of the art tank room which contains smaller tanks for more hands-on management.
+In addition, their reserve barrel room was remodeled.